-The more knowledge we have on how C-sections may impact babies with food sensitivities, the more we can find ways to help mothers and babies.
+The more knowledge we have on how C-sections may impact babies with food sensitivities, the more we can find ways to help families and babies.
 And we know, breastfeeding can help your baby – adding more good bacteria to your baby’s belly from your breastmilk.
 Ahhh yes, the liquid gold.

 We want you to know we’re here to help you on your breastfeeding journey.
 Dr. Trill and the Free to Feed team is working hard at finding solutions and products to help families during this stage of life.